gnulnx/anouman/README.md

         anouman --django-project={path to your change project} --domainname=example.com

-What just happened behind the scenes was your django project was copied into a directory named example.com.
+Behind the scenes your django project was copied into a directory named example.com/src.
 Inside this directory is another file which contains a listing of python packages you are using for your django projects.
-This as determiend from the output of "pip freeze"
+This was determiend from the output of "pip freeze"

 ### Section2:  Deploying